-We moved into the new building on campus on Dandini Blvd. in December 1977.
+We moved into the new building on campus in December 1977.
 The college was on a hillside and you could look down at all of Reno.
-When we first saw the building taking shape, we were ambivalent about tit, for it was unlike any college anyone had ever seen.
 During the Christmas holidays that year everyone pitched in to help move desks and equipment from Stead.
-That Christmas we looked down on all the lights of the Truckee Meadows and decided that at least we had a brilliant view.
-We were still a mostly happy, family, but each semester we got more students.
-In every way we were growing larger.
-New faculty came in and they were surprised at the things we didn't have.
-Some pushed for a faculty union.
-So the family attachments of of our beginning years was coming to an end.
+We were still a big, mostly happy, family.
+But we were growing larger and larger.
+So the family aura would end.

-In an obvious way it ended with the split from WNCC.
-Carson City would go its way and so would Reno.
-Some of the people at the North Campus believed that Dr. Davis wasn't giving enough attention to Reno.
+In one way it ended with the split from WNCC.
+Some of the people at the north campus believed that Dr. Davis wasn't giving enough attention to Reno.
 But how could he?
 He had plenty of problems with the Carson operation and the centers at Yerington, Fallon, Hawthorne, Lovelock.

-There was a lot of administrative and faculty bickering about the larger North Campus being under Carson administratively.
+There was a lot of administrative and faculty bickering about the larger north campus being under Carson.
 Dr. Davis had to tend to the Legislature.
 Politics was his business.
-He just didn't have time to come to Reno every day.
+He just didn't have time to come to Reno very often.
 I think Dr. Davis did a great job, but he was an absentee landlord.

 The separation of the colleges was a wise move.
 The two colleges served different clients.
-Carson faculty could understand rural needs better than Reno faculty.
+Carson was more rural.
 During the late 1970's Reno was having explosive growth.
-New hotels--the MGM, the Hilton, Circus-Circus--were going up.
-Reno was becoming urban--at least in Nevada terms, and the college was having difficulty responding just to Reno needs.
+New hotels-the MGM, the Hilton, Circus--were going up.
+Reno was becoming urban--at least in Nevada terms.

 I think TMCC was located on Dandini Boulevard because the land was free.
 Many of us opposed the site.
-The only way to get to it was to drive.
-The hill was dangerous in winter when ice covered the street.
+For one thing everyone had to drive to it.
+And the hill was dangerous in winter.
 There were many, many accidents.
 Older people were afraid of the hill.
 Finally, we got bus service.